 Activities at Taj Exotica

-And if diving or snorkelling is not your cup of tea, don’t despair.
+And if diving or snorkeling is not your cup of tea, don’t despair.
 I saw a lot of marine life, including a baby shark, just on an early morning walk around the island.
 The water is an astonishing shade of aquamarine thanks to the island’s setting on one of the Maldives’ largest lagoons, and it’s calm and safe for small children.

 We also took a boat ride to see dolphins.
 It was heartwarming to see them jump out of the water in pairs and race with our boat.